AsterLight0626/Twinkle/README.md

 # Twinkle
 A GPU-based High-efficiency binary microlensing code

-If you use Twinkle (or part of Twinkle) in your research work, we request citing our paper: [Wang, S. et al., 2025](https://doi.org/10.3847/1538-4365/ad9b8d).
+If you use Twinkle (or part of Twinkle) in your research work, we request citing our paper: [Wang, S. et al., 2025, ApJS](https://doi.org/10.3847/1538-4365/ad9b8d).

 If you incorporate Twinkle (or part of Twinkle) in your code, we request specifying it in the README file (or equivalent), including the GitHub link ( https://github.com/AsterLight0626/Twinkle ) and asking the user to cite our paper: [Wang, S. et al., 2025](https://doi.org/10.3847/1538-4365/ad9b8d).

 # CPU Version
-If you do not have suitable GPU equipment, we also provide [Twinkle_CPU](https://github.com/AsterLight0626/Twinkle_CPU).
-Its algorithm implementation is identical to Twinkle and will yield exactly the same results.
+We also provide [Twinkle_CPU](https://github.com/AsterLight0626/Twinkle_CPU) for CPU with identical algorithm as the GPU version.

 ---
 # 中文